ganchinyao/NUS-cheatsheet/ST2137 Computer Aided Data Analysis/README.md

 A

 ### Note
 Though I believe most codes are written correctly as I wrote all and tested them personally, there may still be typo.
 Use it at your own discretion.
+This 'cheatsheet' is long because I had the luxury of open-book, and I can simply find the methods I want with Ctrl + F.